waylonflinn/libris/README.md

 2. Make sure the files inside are valid Redis scripts and have a `.lua` extension.
 3. Create a `script` object in your node.js code by passing your redis object and the path to your script directory to `libris`.
-4. Call any of the scripts in your directory by passing the file name to the `execute` object, along with an array of arguments to be passed to the Redis script.
+4. Call any of the scripts in your directory by passing its file name to the `execute` object, along with an array of arguments to be passed to the Redis script.